ZackWilde27/VulkanGameEngine/README.md

 These are listed by my priority, so if you pick one towards the bottom it has less of a chance of being incompatible down the line

-- Sound and music (currently working on that, totally forgot about that part)
 - Skinned meshes and their animations (either by adding support for GLTF files or figuring out how to store them myself efficiently)
 - Dynamic shadows for point lights
 - Dynamic AO and GI (SSAO/SSGI or something SDF-based)